 EAGC-UF 0101 4 credits

-Offers a broad interdisciplinary introduction to China, Japan, and Korea, generally concentrating on one of these regions.
-Students study aspects of the traditional and/or modern cultures of one or more of these countries, such as the foundational texts of major schools of thought, as well as literary, political, philosophical, religious, and artistic works.
-Topics may include the roots and growth of East Asian culture, national or cultural identity in relation to imperialism and colonialism, East-West tensions, modernism’s clash with tradition, the persistence of the traditional within the modern, the East Asian diaspora, and questions of East Asian “modernities.”
+This one-semester course on East Asia offers a broad, interdisciplinary introduction to China, Japan, and Korea, generally concentrating on one of these countries.
+Emphasis will be on understanding the way East Asian culture has developed via examination of foundational texts or major schools of thought, as well as political, philosophical, religious, literary or artistic works.
+There are many topics that an instructor may choose to have students explore in his or her section of EAC.
+Such topics can include (but are not limited to): the roots and growth of the chosen East Asian culture; issues of national or cultural identity in relation to imperialism and colonialism; East-West tensions past and present; modernity’s clash with tradition; the persistence of the traditional within the modern; the rise and character of East Asian Diasporas; and questions of East Asian development.

 Latin American Cultures

 LAGC-UF 0101 4 credits

 Offers a broad, interdisciplinary introduction to the diversity in the Caribbean and the Americas beyond the United States and Canada.
 Given the European, American, African, Asian, and indigenous Indian influences on the region’s varied cultures and societies, the course focuses on one or more of such topics as the social, political, artistic, economic, and ethnological issues of the pre-Columbian, colonial, independence, and contemporary periods.
 It traces both cultural communities and differences within Latin America.
 The course also explores Latin American ideas about the place that the region occupies in the Americas and the world.